fumiama/base16384-sycl/README.md

 ### 1. Environment Setup

-> [!Tips] > **For VS Code Users**: If you're using Visual Studio Code, the environment variable setup commands will be executed automatically when you open a terminal.
+> [!TIP] > **For VS Code Users**: If you're using Visual Studio Code, the environment variable setup commands will be executed automatically when you open a terminal.
 If this fails, it may be due to a non-standard installation path.
 Please modify the paths in `.vscode/settings.json` accordingly.

 **Windows:**